SchweizerischeBundesbahnen/netzgrafik-editor-converter/README.md

 ### Application

 A command-line application based on Spring Boot's `CommandLineRunner`, which serves as the entry point for interacting with the converter.
-The module isolates the Spring Boot dependency.
+The application module isolates the Spring Boot dependency.

 ### Library